datenstruktur/Paperdb/README.md

 ---
 # ToDo in ElasticBF
 - Using multi thread to speed up filter units loading in multi queue, see [about implementing multi threads](https://github.com/WangTingZheng/Paperdb/discussions/14).
-- Using shared hash in this paper[3] to reduce multi bloom filter look up overhead.
+- Using shared hash in this [paper][3] to reduce multi bloom filter look up overhead.
-- Hotness inheritance after compaction in ATC version of paper[4], see [about implementing hotness inheritance](https://github.com/WangTingZheng/Paperdb/discussions/13) in discussions.
+- Hotness inheritance after compaction in [ATC version of paper][4], see [about implementing hotness inheritance](https://github.com/WangTingZheng/Paperdb/discussions/13) in discussions.
-- Using perf tool to find code can be optimized.[8]
+- Using [perf][8] tool to find code can be optimized.
 - Reimplement ElasticBF to get rid of the unit test, sanitizers and benchmark, see [about reimplementing](https://github.com/WangTingZheng/Paperdb/discussions/15)
 - ~~Support YCSB, should pay attention to [FalsePositiveRate function](https://github.com/WangTingZheng/Paperdb/blob/242b1b92cf97453d7750ea6f630cb490bb14feb7/db/c.cc#L140) in db/c.cc~~
 - Fork a [YCSB-CPP](https://github.com/ls4154/YCSB-cpp) to fit ElasticBF

 # Next Paper

-Next paper to implement maybe AC-Key[5] or HotRing[6] or **WiscKey[7]**, see [some ideas about implementing Wisckey](https://github.com/WangTingZheng/Paperdb/discussions/12).
+Next paper to implement maybe [AC-Key][5] or [HotRing][6] or [WiscKey][7], see [some ideas about implementing Wisckey](https://github.com/WangTingZheng/Paperdb/discussions/12).
 For Hotring, there is a [hashtable](https://github.com/facebook/rocksdb/tree/main/utilities/persistent_cache) in RocksDB with unit test and benchmark, we can modified it to implement Hotring.

 ---